xXleowXx/gitlab-charts/doc/advanced/geo/index.md

 - `gitlab-geo-gitlab-shell-host-keys`
 - `gitlab-geo-rails-secret`
-- `gitlab-registry-secret`, if Registry replication is enabled.
+- `gitlab-geo-registry-secret`, if Registry replication is enabled.

 1. Change your `kubectl` context to that of your Primary.
 1. Collect these secrets from the Primary deployment: